jordaniza/ve-explainer/README.md

 if (_oldLocked.end > block.timestamp && _oldLocked.amount > 0) {
 ```

 Which simply checks that the lock is not expired nor empty.
-It's consequently entirely possible to pass a zero value lock to the checkpoint function, perhaps during an exit, in which case there is no bias nor slope to compute.
+It's therefore entirely possible to pass a zero value lock to the checkpoint function, perhaps during an exit, in which case there is no bias nor slope to compute.

 The body of the function should be obvious if you've been following along up until now.
 We compute the slope and bias based on the elapsed time since the last lock, and the amount in the lock.